ThibaultLanternier/kouign-amann/README.md

 In order to make it easier you can rename each of this folder with a more user-friendly name e.g. `/Photos/2024/2024-12-01 <EVENT_DESCRIPTION>` could be renamed `/Photos/2024/2024-12-01 Family trip to Saint Malo`

-Next time you launch `backup` it will only copy photos that have not yet been copied and put them in the relevant event folder.

 ## Installation

 ### Linux (Debian)